Cybercrime and cybersecurity have only grown since the first

 Natural disasters, like hurricanes, tornadoes, or earthquakes, can also be a contributor to lost data.
 A destroyed server room or crushed server can mean backups and archived data is lost.
 Even something as mundane as a power outage can cause a loss of data.

-Present Technologies, a technology solutions provider in Canada, discovered that 66% of companies have very little faith in the capabilities of their disaster recovery plans.
+Present Technologies, a technology solutions provider in Canada,.
 Present conducted a benchmark study to discover where businesses were in terms of having DR plans or procedures, but also what their thoughts were regarding selection requirements for DR solutions.
 69 companies participated in the study, which consisted of five questions regarding their current and future DR initiatives.

 While most participants had a DR plan or procedure within their organization, one surprising reality was that more than 30% said they did not perform regular disaster recovery tests.